 After the clouds came in and covered the end of the sunset, we started our hike back down and back to our campsite.
 We made much quicker time because the air was much cooler and breatheable, and we were eager for dinner.

 As we hiked back, we watched the sky transform from pink to purple to a dark indigo.
 We were dead tired, and half wished that we could jump into a truck of one of the many trucks passing us on their way back.

 As we reached our camp spot, we quickly started a fire in the metal container and made some delicious udon soup.
 We then blew up our pads and laid out on the truck bed with our sleeping bags to watch the amazing stars above.
 It wasn't windy or cold early in the night, but the wind did wake me up several times in the middle of the night, and it was windy in the morning.
 We woke up as the sun was rising over the nearby hills, bathing the desert in golden light.
 We made some coffee and oatmeal as we packed up and headed out towards the main road.

-Even though most people drive through Split Mountain Road to reach the TH, the hike was still relatively easy and interesting with the wildflowers and rock formations.
+Even though most people drive through Split Mountain Road to reach the wind caves, the hike was still relatively easy and interesting with the wildflowers and rock formations.
 The Wind Caves themselves seem to be quite a gem in a desert, and if you're in the area, they are worth the visit.
-Overall Fish Creek is a great place to camp, hike, or drive.
-It was a great first trip to Anza-Borrego, and we'll be adding it to our list of favorite desert destinations, along with Joshua Tree in Southern California.
+This was our first trip to Anza-Borrego, and we'll be adding it to our list of favorite desert destinations, along with Joshua Tree in Southern California.